Tsehla-Motjolopane-official/Tsehla-Motjolopane-official/README.md

-## 🧑‍💻 Introduction
+## 🧑‍💻 About Me

-## HELLO 👋, I'm Tsehla Motjolopane, a passionate developer with experience in mobile and web development
+## HELLO 👋, I'm Tsehla Motjolopane, a passionate developer with experience in full-stack development
 - I am Bcom Information Systems student at the University of Johannesburg
+- A development Software academic tutor.
-- I am an academic tutor and member of technopreneurship centre and the UJenius club =.
+- A member of the UJenius club.

 ## ✨ Highlights